PRA for AI Framework

 When combined with other risk assessment methods, prospective analysis enables early identification and potential prevention of severe risks in increasingly capable AI systems.
 This approach provides crucial information to support development and deployment decisions, including evaluation of proposed safeguards, identification of areas requiring further testing, and go/no-go decisions.

 Workbook (v0.9.1-alpha): An alpha version with functional components, released in November 2024.
-For more information on the workbook and release schedule, see the workbook page
+For more information on the workbook and release schedule, see the workbook page.

 Contact Us

-The PRA framework is continuously evolving to address the rapidly advancing field of AI risk assessment.
-We value your insights and feedback to help refine our framework and ensure it remains as useful as it can be in AI safety practice.
+The PRA for AI framework is continuously evolving to address the rapidly advancing field of AI risk assessment.
+We value your insights and feedback to help refine the framework and ensure it remains as useful as it can be in AI safety practice.
 Whether you have questions, suggestions, or want to discuss customizing the framework for your specific needs, we encourage you to reach out to us via email:

 PRA--carma-org